imisamarti/RGB-guessing-game/README.md

 # RGB-guessing-game
- a cool RGB guessing game to practice on your RGB knowledge
+ A cool RGB guessing game to practice on your RGB knowledge

+ # Tech
+  JS
+  CSS
+  HTML

+  # License
+  Free Software!!!